 Governor Gregoire was the first Governor to connect reducing greenhouse gas emissions with increasing the number of green jobs in her Executive Order 07-02.
 As the former head of the state’s Department of Ecology, she knows that policies that are good for the environment are also policies that are good for the economy.

 The survey identified 47,194 green jobs in energy efficiency, renewable energy, preventing and reducing pollution, and mitigating or cleaning up pollution.
 Energy efficiency accounted for over half of the green jobs.
 A follow up 2009 Green Jobs Survey provided a comprehensive look at private- and public-sector green jobs in Washington State at the time.
-A third report was published in 2011.
-See all the Green-Economy Jobs Reports.

 In 2009, a report outlining Washington State’s strategic policy framework for a green-economy jobs initiative was delivered to the Governor and the legislature, by the Department of Commerce.
 See Washington State’s Green Economy — A Strategic Framework (pdf).

 The 2009 state Evergreen Jobs Act established the Evergreen Jobs Leadership Team to fulfill the goals of the Act, including coordination of Washington's efforts to secure federal training funds for the green economy.

 >> Learn more about training for and finding green jobs.